sheybanifar/cli-explorer/README.md

 * \[DONE] create two threads. one for yield\_row() \& another for displaying path\_data
 * \[DONE] display folder size
 * make less time of gathering folder size
+* deny to access $RecycleBin and other system paths in directories